ShemmyYo/AdoBoutigue/README.md

 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
 - [Grammarly](https://www.grammarly.com/) used to check typography
 - [Am I Responsive](https://amiresponsive.co.uk/) mockup image of the home page on various devices
+- [ChatGPT](chat.openai.com) - which is a very usefull tool and helped with many questions related to the code itself.

 ### Imported Libraries and Packages